jFluxie/antares-bot/README.md

 ###To install ffmpeg:
 1. Go to [FFMPEG](https://ffmpeg.zeranoe.com/builds) and download the static version (either the 32 bit or the 64 bit depending on your pc).
 2. Extract it wherever you want.
-3. Add the bin directory of the ffmpeg file to your 'path' local variable.
-To do this, go to system in control panel and click advanced system settings.
+3. Go to bin folder and copy file path.
+4. Search on windows home: 'view advanced system settings' and click on the first result.
 Click on environmental variables and under system variables, look for a variable named path.
-Click edit, go to the end and now add the bin directory here.
-Note: Add a ";" before pasting the directory here to avoid errors.
+If you are using Windows 7:
+On variable value, add a ';' on the end and then paste the path you copied earlier.
-4. That's it!
+5. That's it!

 ###To install youtube-dl:
 1. Go to [YOUTUBE-DL](https://rg3.github.io/youtube-dl/download.html) and download the windows executable file.
 2. Place it wherever you want.
-3. Add the file path to your local 'path' local variable.
-Follow the same instructions listed in step 3 of the ffmpeg installation.
+3. Add the file path where the executable is located to your System's 'path' variable.
+Follow the same instructions listed in step 4 of the ffmpeg installation.
 4. That's it!

 Now that we have our software set-up we can proceed to join our bot to the server.